nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 3a.
 User selects a personal event that does not have a deadline

-Scheduler--; prints an error message and use case ends.
+Scheduler-\-; prints an error message and use case ends.